 Indicators NQR1 to NQR6 relate to the NQ&R Code.
 The NQ&R Code requires a distributor to report its annual performance and its average performance over the past four years.
-The values that the distributor puts in NQR3 to NQR 6 should be the four-year average.
+The values that the distributor puts in NQR3 to NQR6 should be the four-year average.

 Previously, licensees have calculated SAIDI, SAIFI, and CAIDI themselves and then reported the final output to the ERA for each of the areas described on the datasheet.
-To make this easier for licensees and to reduce the potential for error by standardising the calculation of the indexes for all licensees, the form has been amended for 2024.
+To make this easier for licensees and to reduce the potential for error by standardising the calculation of the indexes for all licensees, the form has been amended since 2024.

-In 2024, instead of entering SAIDI, SAIFI, and CAIDI manually for each area, users will enter the:
+Instead of entering SAIDI, SAIFI, and CAIDI manually for each area, users enter the: